 | 15:00 | Place de la Concorde → Champs-Élysées | 1.9 km on foot |

-| 17:00 | Arc de Triomphe observation deck | 13 EUR or pass |
+| 17:00 | Arc de Triomphe observation deck | 13 EUR or museum pass |

 | 19:30 | Dinner at Le Relais Saint-Germain | 60 EUR |

 Opened 1903, frequented by Coco Chanel and Hemingway.
 Order the truffle ravioli (30 EUR) and the signature Mont Blanc pastry (10 EUR).
 The Old Africa hot chocolate (L'Africain, 9 EUR) is so thick it eats like dessert.
-Flagship next to the Tuileries Garden.
+Flagship is right next to the Tuileries Garden.

 Day 3 — Orsay + Notre-Dame + Latin Quarter + Marais